benthielker/AngularSlideshow/README.md

 ## Live Example

-A working example of these files can be viewed at:
+A working example of this project in use can be viewed at:
 [benthielker.com/AShow](http://benthielker.com/AShow)